michellesri/portland-201d2/week-2/0-mon-lab/README.md

 ---
 #### Problem 4
 Write a function called **sumArray()** that takes in an array of numbers as a single argument and then returns the sum of those numbers.
-Have it console.table() the array and  console.log() the sum with a message that exactly follows this example and uses the values that were input into the function:
+Have app.js console.table() the array and console.log() the sum with a message that exactly follows this example and uses the values that were input into the function:

 "2,3,4 was passed in as an array of numbers, and 9 is their sum."